to Build Science of Education?

 One cannot build a multibillion business without having a strong intuition about the things.

-All billionaires intuitively know that currently there is no basis for an “Eradicating Stupidity” Project (evidently, building a city on Mars is just easier!).
+All billionaires intuitively know that currently there is no basis for an “Eradicating Ignorance” Project (evidently, building a city on Mars is just easier!).

 investing into the development of infrastructure needed for the development of a science of education!